 Recent and notable cases include:

-- Murray v Devenish [2018] EWHC 1895 QB: nine-day High Court trial of sexual abuse allegations from the 1970s (led by Mary O’Rourke QC).
-Murray v Devenish [2017] EWCA Civ 1016: appeal against case management decision to refuse substitution of medical expert.
+- Murray v Devenish [2018] EWHC 1895 QB: nine-day High Court trial of sexual abuse allegations from the 1970s (led by Mary O’Rourke KC), which involved an interlocutory appeal concerning substitution of medical expert (Murray v Devenish [2017] EWCA Civ 1016);

-- Stoute v LTA [2015] 1 WLR 79: Victoria successfully represented the Claimant at the Court of Appeal, unled, in his appeal concerning service of a claim form.
+- Stoute v LTA [2015] 1 WLR 79: represented the Claimant at the Court of Appeal, unled, in this appeal concerning the erroneous service of a claim form by the court.

 Victoria accepts instructions on a conditional fee basis.